 Except as noted below, use Institution Code 4875, Department Code 1102.

-GRE scores are optional for applicants with one of the following:
+Official GRE scores are required for all applicants except:

-- an earned bachelor's degree from an accredited U.S. institution with a GPA of at least 3.00
+- those with an earned bachelor's degree from an ABET accredited program with a GPA of at least 3.00

-- an earned master's degree from an accredited U.S. institution with a GPA of at least 3.50
+- those with an earned master's degree from an ABET accredited program with a GPA of at least 3.50

 students are expected to have completed the prerequisite requirements relevant to their